netanelgilad/commerce/README.md

 ### Preparing your Wix Store content

-This template has a few assumptions on the content in your Wix Store.
-You can always change this to your desired workflow, but to get the initial template fully functioning, following these instrcutions to prepare your store:
+This template makes a few assumptions about the contents of your Wix Store.
+You can always change things later, but to get the initial template fully functioning, follow these instructions to prepare your store:

 #### Categories

-In your Wix Dashboard, access the Categories page (under Store Products -> Categories).
-Create the following categories:
+In your Wix Dashboard, access the **Categories** page (under **Store Products** -> **Categories**)and create the following categories:

 - `hidden-homepage-featured-items` - These products will be displayed as featured products above the fold in the website homepage.
-- `hidden-homepage-carousel` - The products you add to this collection will be displayed in a carousel on the bottom of the homepage.
+- `hidden-homepage-carousel` - These products will be displayed in a carousel on the bottom of the homepage.

-You can create more collections (like `Clothes`, `House Items`, etc) that will also be displayed on our site in the search results page.
+You can create more collections (like `Clothes`, `House Items`, etc.) that will also be displayed on your site in the search results page.

 ### Data Collections

-We will be using Wix CMS to manage our site's content like menus and pages.
-The code in this templates assumes some Data Collections with a certain structure exist in Wix CMS.
+Use Wix CMS to manage your site's content, such as menus and pages.
+The code in this templates assumes some data collections with a certain structure exist in the Wix CMS.

-To create your Data Collections, go to CMS in your Wix Dashboard sidebar.
-Go ahead and create the following collections using the `Create Collection` button:
+To create your data collections, go to the CMS in your Wix Dashboard sidebar and create the following collections using the `Create Collection` button:

 - Pages - stores the content of the dynamic pages of our site